 In partnership with the Irish Research Council (IRC), Met Éireann invites applications for Met Éireann Postgraduate Scholarships.
-A maximum of five Met Éireann Postgraduate Scholarships will be made to the top ranked Met Éireann applications recommended for funding.
+A maximum of five Met Éireann Postgraduate Scholarships will be made to the top ranked applications recommended for funding under the Met Éireann strand.
+While applicants may apply for one scholarship theme only, those who choose to apply for a strategic funding partner scholarship will also be considered for a Government of Ireland Postgraduate Scholarship.